zerroalfa/Car_Insurance_Policies/README.md

 ### Data Sources

-Airplane_Crashes_and_Fatalities dataset: The primary dataset used for this analysis is the "Car Insurance Policies.xlsx" file, containing detailed information about Airplane Crashes and Fatalities.
+Car Insurance Policies dataset: The primary dataset used for this analysis is the "Car Insurance Policies.xlsx" file, containing detailed information about Car Insurance Policies.

 ### Tools